Oddworld: Soulstorm is a reboot of 1998 sequel

-Soulstorm is described a complete reboot of Abe’s Exoddus, the 1998 sequel to Abe’s Odyssey which suffered critically for having to be developed in less than a year.
+Soulstorm is described as a complete reboot of Abe’s Exoddus, the 1998 sequel to Abe’s Odyssey which suffered critically for having to be developed in less than a year.

 Soulstorm is the second part of Oddworld’s original vision to create a quintology of Abe games, said Lanning, and the reboot will also ignore all the games that followed Exodus.